aim840912/shorten-url-nodejs/README.md

 # Shorten Url

-Way to shorten your url
+This RESTful API is used to shorten your long Url

 ## Quick start